 Price plays a huge role in decision making too.
 As you’ll see, there’s a theme building here.
 Price too is subjective.
 There are some who feel the price of homes in The Dominion make it a great neighborhood, while we know there are some of you sitting there right now shaking your heads at that thought.
 What is affordable to you is typically the basis of this point although plenty of people tie the personal value of a neighborhood to the dollar value of the neighborhood.

 If you have school age children, the area schools are more than likely going to play a huge role in your thoughts about any neighborhood.
 (Who says, “boy, I sure do hope the schools here are terrible,” while looking at a house?)
 “Are the schools good?,” is a question we hear often.

 Amenities factor in to decision making too.
 With the summer heat, access to a pool can be important, but of course some people would prefer the privacy of a pool or swim spa in their own backyard over a community pool.
-This company, allspa, are offering full swim spa delivery and installation in just 90 days click here.
-Gated and guard gated communities often top the lists of amenities that are highly sought after.

 The homes themselves can also factor into the “great” status of a neighborhood.
 Quality of construction, willingness of the builder to back their homes through warranties and future service, stability of the builder (we saw several builders leave our market after the housing crisis in 2008-2009), actual design and development of the land while building out the neighborhood, and both the use/functionality and aesthetics of the homes being built can affect the general public’s view of whether or not a neighborhood is great.
 We’ve even seen cases where the neighborhood started out looking like it would be easily be classified as a great neighborhood, only to have opinions change as the build-out of the neighborhood changed.